-During the congress the following keynotes will be presented:
+During the congress the following keynotes were presented:

 Towards a deeper understanding of the effectiveness of interventions: New methods based on structural equation models and causal inference